jdonohoo/crypto-pricewatch/README.md

 ## Intro
 Sick of hitting refresh on CoinMarketCap.com?
 Yeah, me too.
-Follow this to have something like this: Posting to a slack channel of your choosing every hour.
+This code will post something like this : `prices` to your slack channel every hour.
 ```
 === Crypto-PriceWatch ===
 BTC : 10207.15